alexbfree/thesis/src/chapter-1.md

 Sub-questions:

 - RQ1.
 CAPABILITY What awareness of and capabilities do people have over their personal data?
 - RQ2.
-BARRIERS What are the barriers to new data capabilities and how could they be challenged - What capabilities would increase individuals' control/agency?
+BARRIERS What are the barriers to new data capabilities and how could they be challenged - What capabilities could increase individuals' control/agency?
 - RQ3.
 DATA/LIFE What relationship do people have with data, what is the role of data in people's everyday lives
 - RQ4.
 DESIRES What relationship would people seek their data and how would they like to use it?